farmerbb/Taskbar/README.md

-﻿Taskbar puts a start menu and recent apps tray on top of your screen accessible at any time, increasing your productivity and turning your Android tablet or phone into a real multitasking machine!
+﻿Taskbar puts a start menu and recent apps tray on top of your screen accessible at any time, increasing your productivity and turning your Android tablet or phone into a real multitasking machine!<br><br>On devices running Android 7.0 Nougat, Taskbar can also launch apps in freeform windows for a PC-like experience!
-﻿
-﻿On devices running Android 7.0 Nougat, Taskbar can also launch apps in freeform windows for a PC-like experience!
 No root required!  (see below for instructions)

 ## Features
 * Start menu - shows you all applications installed on the device, configurable as a list or as a grid